-Obviously, my point is not to say that the PC-4 is the only useful or functional Pocket Computer, because clearly you could do stuff like this with the others, and in many cases better (certainly faster given that ghastly clock speed; the clock is actually 400kHz, but it is divided by two for the CPU).
-Where the PC-4 stands out is its size, especially compared to a monster like the PC-2; its tiny power consumption; and most of all, the fact that it was dirt cheap (a 1983 MSRP of just $69.95).
+Obviously, my point is not to say that the PC-4 is the only useful or functional Pocket Computer, because clearly you could do stuff like this with the others, and in many cases better (certainly faster given that ghastly clock speed; the clock is actually 400kHz, but divided down by two for the CPU).
+Where the PC-4 stands out is its size, especially compared to a monster like the PC-2; its tiny power consumption and reasonable durability; and most of all, the fact that it was dirt cheap (a 1983 MSRP of just $69.95).
 Even on the used market, it still exists in enough numbers to keep prices reasonable for collectors and users.
 Plus, the segmented programming space combined with its minimal battery draw ensure that it'll be a long time before you'll need to dump stuff out to tape, and you won't have to take the tape interface with you to have a portable program library.
 For this reason, the PC-4 is far and away the unit I recommend to people with a casual interest in Pocket Computers because it has a really attractive form factor and it carries everything in a single package to get you started off quick.
 (For the next step up, consider a 4K PC-3.)

 For Casio, the PB-100 was the basis of a great many successor units, mostly featuring upgraded BASIC and additional software features, but Tandy only chose one of its direct descendants to market.
 The 1985 PC-4 (26-3650B), the member of the PC-4 series in widest circulation, did not mitigate the small memory but did improve the BASIC considerably using the version extant in the PB-100F.
 This new BASIC variant could dynamically allocate variable space even within a program, added READ and DATA statements, added ON-GOTO/GOSUB, offered password protection, added STR$ (VAL already existed) and various degree/minute/second conversion functions, changed the name of various commands slightly, and just for yuks, allowed REM.
 It was fully upwards compatible with its older sibling, which was itself redesignated as the 26-3650A; this label variant is extremely difficult to locate as few of them were produced.
 The only place the "A" appeared, in fact, was on the box and the rear of the unit; it appears that the 3650As were simply old stock PC-4s that were rebadged and sold until gone, as they lasted only a few months.